-A gear is a type of simple machine that is used to manipulate the magnitude or direction of a force.
+A gear (also called a cogwheel) is a type of simple machine that is used to manipulate the magnitude or direction of a force.
 Gears are used in combination and are linked together by their teeth - referred to as cogs - in order to form a "gear train".
 These gear trains are useful for transferring energy from one part of a system to another.
-Systems that utilize gears and gear trains include bicycles, cars, electric screwdrivers, and many more common machines.
+Systems that utilize gears and gear trains include bicycles, cars, electric screwdrivers, and many other common machines.

 Gears use the principle of mechanical advantage, which is the ratio of output force to input force in a system.
 For gears, the mechanical advantage is given by the gear ratio, which is the ratio of the final gear's speed to the initial gear's speed in a gear train.
 The gear ratio is given by the equation:

 This relationship for gear trains is fundamentally dependent on the law of conservation of energy.
 When analyzing gear trains, this concept is more easily understood by using an analysis of the conserved power of the system.
 This analysis relates the torques of the gears to their angular velocities.
-A full analysis of this type of exchange can be viewed here.
+A full analysis of this type of exchange can be viewed here BROKEN LINK.

 Gears serve two main purposes: increasing speed or increasing force.
 In order to increase one of these, compromises must me made.
 For example, to increase the speed of a bicycle's wheels the force applied to the pedals must be increased.
 Similarly, to increase the force on the wheels the pedals must be turned faster.
 This technique is used when a rider is trying to climb a hill on a bike.
 This is all related to the conservation laws of energy and power.